MuSAELab/Multimodal-dataset-catalog/README.md

 [**Sep-28k**](https://github.com/apple/ml-stuttering-events-dataset/): A Dataset for Stuttering Event Detection from Podcasts with People Who Stutter.
 It contains stuttering event annotations for approximately 28,000 3-second clips (English).
 In addition they include stutter event annotations for about 4,000 3-second clips from the FluencyBank dataset.

+[**DAIC-WOZ**](https://dcapswoz.ict.usc.edu/): (obtained upon request) this dataset includes audio-visual interviews of 189 participants, male and female, who underwent evaluation of psychological distress.
+Each participant was assigned a self-assessed depression score through the patient health questionnaire (PHQ-8) method.
+A total of ~58H of audio data.

 # Contribute & Author